Malayer: Gheisari (Ghiasvand Gheisari) family

-Mostowfian Ashtiani Family
+Mostowfian Ashtiani family

-Though originally Persian and centered in Ashtian, this family served in high administrative and financial roles under various dynasties, including the Zand.
+Though originally Persian and centered in Ashtian, the Mostowfian Ashtiani family served in high administrative and financial roles under various dynasties, including the Zands.
 They were known for their role as mostowfis (financial administrators) and advisors.
 Some members had alliances with tribal leaders in western Iran.

-Khajeh‑Nouri Family
+Khajeh Nouri family

-Originating from Mazandaran, the Khajeh-Nouri family was a powerful aristocratic house whose influence spanned the Safavid, Zand, and Qajar periods.
+Originating from Mazandaran, the Khajeh Nouri family was a powerful aristocratic house whose influence spanned the Safavid, Zand, and Qajar eras.
 Although not Laki, they often operated in the same administrative circles and were considered nobility in their own right.
-Mirza Agha Khan Nouri later became Prime Minister under the Qajar Shah.
+Mirza Aqa Khan Nuri later became Prime Minister under Naser al-Din Shah Qajar.

-Zand Tribe
+Zand tribe

 The Zands themselves were a Laki-speaking tribe from the Malayer–Nahavand area.
 Karim Khan Zand founded the Zand dynasty in the 18th century, with his rule marked by tribal coalition-building.
 The Zand dynasty's closest tribal and noble allies included the Gheisari and other Laki-speaking families.